adferrand/dnsrobocert/README.md

 Alternatively or cumulatively you may need to change the owner user/group of `/etc/letsencrypt/archive` and `/etc/letsencrypt/live` folders and their content.
 To do so, specify user/group name or uid/gid in the relevant environment variables: `CERTS_USER_OWNER (default: root)` and `CERTS_GROUP_OWNER (default: root)`.

 _(Warning) Certificates files permissions, introduced in container version `1.4`, will modify default permissions for certificates.
 Previously, `/etc/letsencrypt/live` and `/etc/letsencrypt/archive` were `0750`, their sub-folders where `0755` and contained files were `0644`.
-Now theses folders and their sub-folders are `0750` while contained files are `0640`: this should not lead to any regression, as the parent folders were of a more restrictive permission than their content, leading certs files to be unaccessible to non-root processes.
+Now theses folders and their sub-folders are `0750` while contained files are `0640`: this should not lead to any regression, as the parent folders have a more restrictive permission than their content, leading certs files to be unaccessible to non-root processes.
 However for pathological cases you will need to set environment variable `CERTS_DIRS_MODE` and `CERTS_FILES_MODE` appropriately._

 ## Runtime operations